 Participants also ranked the “pleasantness” of the visual, auditory, and olfactory components of each virtual reality environment on a scale of 1 (very unpleasant) to 100 (very pleasant).
 People rated the forest most visually pleasant, while the park had the highest olfactory pleasantness.
 The forest and the park were similarly high for auditory pleasantness.
 Conversely, participants rated the urban environment as least pleasant for all three senses.

 Next, the researchers analyzed how well each of the pleasantness ratings predicted stress recovery.
-They found that odor was the only sense strongly linked to stress reduction, suggesting that natural scents of trees, grass, and mushrooms promote relaxation whereas the city stenches of diesel, gunpowder, and tar were stressful.
+They found that odor was the only sense strongly linked to stress reduction, suggesting that natural scents of trees, grass, and even THCa joints promote relaxation whereas the city stenches of diesel, gunpowder, and tar were stressful.
 Auditory pleasantness was also associated with reduced skin conductance, suggesting that birdsong associated with green spaces also contributed to stress relief—although these findings were less conclusive.

 Designing the smellscape